grame-cncm/faust/tools/benchmark/README.md

 ## dynamic-jack-gtk

 The **dynamic-jack-gtk** tool uses the dynamic compilation chain, compiles a Faust DSP source, and runs it with the LLVM or Interpreter backend.
-It can also read a precompiled DSP factory, either in IR (.ll), bitcode (.bc), or machine code (.mc) when using the LLVM backend, or byte code (.bc) when using the Interpreter backend.
+It can also read a precompiled DSP factory, either in IR (.ll), bitcode (.bc), or machine code (.mc) when using the LLVM backend, or byte code (.fbc) when using the Interpreter backend.
+The `-edit` option can be used to start an *edit/compile/run loop* where the DSP can be edited with an external editor, and will be recompiled on the fly and executed.

 `dynamic-jack-gtk [-llvm|interp] [-edit] [-generic] [-nvoices <num>] [-all] [-midi] [-osc] [-httpd] [-resample] [additional Faust options (-vec -vs 8...)] foo.dsp/foo.fbc/foo.ll/foo.bc/foo.mc`